David-Harvey/deloitte_case_study_david_harvey/README.md

 Provides the output of the application that is provided by the IScheduler.

 ## Assumptions:

 - There are only two teams to have all the activities split against.
 - The application only needs to support reading in one file at a time.
 - The order of activities does not matter.
+- The time of the activities does not need to be balanced across teams.
 - Unit tests and acceptance tests are feasible, and can be developed using BDD/TDD with Machine specifications.

 ## Detailed instructions: